 Escape the Rain in Orlando

 Make an escape one of your things to do in Orlando when it rains.
-Check out our Guide to Escape Games in Orlando.

 Chocolate Kingdom offers interactive tours on the hour from noon through 4pm.
 See how the basic bean transforms into that morsel of delicious delight.